Motel homicide: Police name 30yo man who died

 An autopsy was completed today in Auckland and police are continuing to investigate Woodfords' death under Operation Dell.

-This investigation started at about 6.30am on Sunday after Woodford died at the Adelphi Motel on the corner of Kaimanawa St and Heuheu St in Taupō.
+Woodford died at the Adelphi Motel on the corner of Kaimanawa St and Heuheu St in Taupō about 6.30am on Sunday.

 AdvertisementAdvertise with NZME.